yadavanuj1996/full-stack-web-development-notes/kubernetes/README.md

 - **metadata**: The metadata block lists the Pod name and a single label
 	- **name**: helps us identify and manage the Pod when it is running
 	- **label**: (project = qsk-course) is useful for organizing Pods and associating them with other objects, such as load balancers.
+- **containerPort**: containerPort defines the port on which app can be reached out inside the container.

 ##### Service Deployment